Cerebral Palsy and Traumatic Brain Injury

 - Undiagnosed and untreated maternal infections

-- Jaundice (if jaundice levels are too high, kernicterus can occur, a rare form of brain damage)
+- Jaundice or high bilirubin (if bilirubin levels are too high, kernicterus can occur, a rare form of brain damage)

 Consequences of Traumatic Brain Injuries and Damage